gmerz/MatterApi/docs/source/websocket.rst

 .. code-block:: python

     import asyncio
-    from matterapi import AsyncDriver
+    from matterapi import AsyncClient

-    # set the options for the driver
+    # set the options for the client
     options = { 'url' : 'https://localhost:8095',
         # User username and password authentication
         'auth' : {